 Many patients provide a history of a nevus existing since childhood that has suddenly undergone rapid growth.
 This may be noticed by the patient or during a routine eye examination.
 Patients may present because of cosmetic concerns.
 Some patients may experience pain as a result of increased intraocular pressure or a change in vision caused by cataract development.

 Iris melanomas may be circumscribed or diffuse.
-Circumscribed melanomas have a nodular shape and are more common in the inferior half of the iris (see image below).
+Circumscribed melanomas have a nodular shape, and almost 80% arise in the inferior half of the iris (see image below).
 They vary in size, shape, and clinical behavior.
 They are typically yellow, tan, or brown in color with a flat or rounded anterior contour.
 They can grow anteriorly into the anterior chamber or posteriorly into the posterior chamber, usually being limited by the lens and giving a “lion’s paw” appearance on ultrasonographic biomicroscopy (UBM).
-Melanomas involving the anterior chamber angle can also invade the ciliary body.
-Thus, in these tumors, gonioscopy and UBM of the ciliary body is critical.

 Diffuse melanomas present differently from circumscribed melanomas, usually as a unilateral dark iris (acquired heterochromia) without focal thickening.
 Diffuse melanoma may also be associated with glaucoma.
 This glaucoma tends to respond poorly to medical management and causes severe disc cupping and functional loss.
 Diffuse melanomas also tend to be of the epithelioid cell type and carry a higher risk of metastasis than circumscribed melanomas do.
 A 2002 study by Demirci et al reported distant metastasis in 13% of patients with diffuse iris melanomas.